praetorian555/rndr/README.md

 * __RNDR_HARDENED__ Use hardened version of the library.
 Will enable address sanitizer.
 Default is OFF.
 * __RNDR_TRACER__ Use built-in frame-time profiler.
 Will pull in spdlog library as a dependency.
 Default is ON.
 * __RNDR_DEFAULT_LOGGER__ Use default logger implementation.
 Will pull in spdlog library as a dependency.
 Default is ON.
+* __RNDR_BUILD_TESTS__ Build tests.
+Will pull in Catch2 library as a dependency.
+Default is ON.
+If this is a top level project, tests will be included and the option will be ignored.
+* __RNDR_BUILD_EXAMPLES__ Build examples.
+Default is ON.
+If this is a top level project, examples will be included and the option will be ignored.